embrava/embrava.github.io/embrava/EmbravaConnectForWindows_Testing/Readme.txt

 --------------------------------

 1. Get the EmbravaConnect_va.b.c.zip installer zip package from the dev team.
 The autoupdate supports zip package only.
-The zip file will have the files - EmbravaConnect.msi and Readme.txt.
+The zip file will have the files - EmbravaConnect_Setup.exe, EmbravaConnect.msi and Readme.txt.
 Don't edit the contents of the zip file or don't edit the name of the installer zip package.

 2. Host the zip file (EmbravaConnect_va.b.c.zip) on any file hosting server to get the http / https download url.
 When this url is activated by browser then this zip file would be downloaded.
 This is the direct url of the installer zip package.

 3. Bitly tracking.
 We can use the bitly converted download url for this installer package.
 Use the direct url of the installer zip package on the bitly.com account and get the bitly url.